andrewufrank/daino/docs/site/dough/Event/index.md

 visibility: public
 ---

-The list is currently empty.
+The list is currently empty, entries would be listed "newest first".